jarg-147/store-challenge/README.md

 - `Junit`: It is simple and straightforward, easy to configure each test.

-- [`Assertk`](https://github.com/willowtreeapps/assertk): It is a library that I am using since recently, it comes loaded with many assertions that facilitate unit testing.
+- [`Assertk`](https://github.com/willowtreeapps/assertk): I recently started using this library, which comes with many built-in assertions to simplify unit testing.

 - [`Turbine`](https://github.com/cashapp/turbine): I think it is a totally necessary library if you use flows in your project.
 With turbine testing flows is very easy.

 ## Additional comments

-The following are features and improvements I would have liked to include in this project.
-Some are areas I'm currently exploring.
+Here are some features and improvements I would have liked to include in this project.
+Some of these are areas I'm currently exploring.

-Anyway, it's a matter of time that this list will have less and less things, because I love to learn new things and apply them to my projects :)!
+Over time, this list will gradually shrink, as I love learning new things and applying them to my projects!

 - `JaCoCo`: I would have liked to incorporate JaCoCo to measure code coverage for UI tests.